farzadyounespour/CareerFit/README.md

 ChatGPT Plus and the OpenAI API are separate products.
 A ChatGPT Plus subscription does not automatically give the Django backend API access; create an API key in the OpenAI platform dashboard and put it in `backend/.env`.

-AI report highlights and priority fixes are requested automatically for full reports when a provider is configured.
-CareerFit checks the local Ollama service first, so Ollama guidance is shown when available and the explainable deterministic report appears quickly when Ollama is off, disabled, rate limited, or unavailable.
+AI coaching and AI resume drafts are opt-in for each scan.
+The explainable CareerFit score, ATS checks, and deterministic recommendations still work when AI is disabled or the configured provider is unavailable.

 To run the optional local semantic-similarity evaluation described below, or to add local embedding evidence to the report score, pull a dedicated embedding model: